• Global Cuisine

 Salads are wonderful for lunch, brunch, dinner and stuffed in wraps and sandwiches.
 The ingredients you can put in a salad are endless so let’s explore the world of this quick, nutritious and healthy dish that can be light or filling.

 Salads can be small and served before a meal, as a snack, or as a complete meal with some added protein.
 You can eat salads throughout the entire year.
 I especially like watercress and arugula in my salads along with mixed greens.
 A simple salad can consist of lettuce, cucumbers tomatoes and onions, often referred to as a “house salad” or they can be quite extravagant.
-In fact, I enjoy organic watercress alone with a drizzle of olive oil, red wine or balsamic vinegar and sea salt – see the photo below of that wonderful bunch of watercress.
+In fact, I enjoy organic watercress alone with a drizzle of olive oil, balsamic vinegar and sea salt – see the photo below of that wonderful bunch of watercress.
 Nature’s work of art!

 Buying and Storing your Greens